ethereum/EIPs/EIPS/eip-X.md

 Order-finding reduces[9] to integer factoring, therefore the modulus must also be difficult to factor.

-[Sander](https://link.springer.com/chapter/10.1007/978-3-540-47942-0_21) proves that difficult to factor numbers without a known factorization, called RSA-UFOs, can be generated.
+Sander[10] proves that difficult to factor numbers without a known factorization, called RSA-UFOs, can be generated.
 Using logic based on that described by Anoncoin, one could generate 119 integers of 3,072 bits each to achieve a one in a billion chance of being insecure.

 #### Predicted security
 ##### Classical
-Burt Kaliski and RSA Laboratories (2003, "TWIRL and RSA Key Size") recommends 3,072-bit key sizes for RSA to be secure beyond 2030, although Joël Alwen (Wickr, 2017, "The Bit-Security of Cryptographic Primitives") claims that it is only considered secure for the next 2-3 decades.
+Burt Kaliski and RSA Laboratories ("TWIRL and RSA Key Size", 2003) recommends 3,072-bit key sizes for RSA to be secure beyond 2030, although Joël Alwen (Wickr, "The Bit-Security of Cryptographic Primitives", 2017) claims that it is only considered secure for the next 2-3 decades.

 ##### Quantum
-Breaking 256-bit elliptic curve encryption is expected[10] to require 2,330 qubits, although with current fault-tolerant regime, it is expected[11] that 13 * 10^6 physical qubits would be required to break 256-bit elliptic curve encryption within one day.
+Breaking 256-bit elliptic curve encryption is expected[11] to require 2,330 qubits, although with current fault-tolerant regime, it is expected[12] that 13 * 10^6 physical qubits would be required to break 256-bit elliptic curve encryption within one day.

 ### Choosing the puzzle
 The following are other options that were considered as the puzzle to be used along with the reasoning for not using them.